wilsonliaows/docs/on-prem/upgrade.md

 3. Follow the instructions provided by the upgrade script.
 Confirm the upgrade when prompted.
 4. Upon successful completion of the upgrade, run the agent (e.g. `bin/run.sh`)
 5. Make sure your agent is active and verify its version number on the [on-premise agent page](https://www.workato.com/secure_agents).
-6. Upgrade process is not triggered if no new versions are available.
-However, it might be necessary to repair a broken installation, in that case use the command line option when running the upgrade: `bin/upgrade.sh --enforce`.
+6. The upgrade process is not triggered if no new versions are available.
+However, it might be necessary to repair a broken installation; in that case use the command line option when running the upgrade: `bin/upgrade.sh --enforce`.